 So the man of science who studies jurisprudence is no longer content with such or such a code.
-Like the ethnologist he wants to know the genesis of the institution that succeed one another; he follows their evolution through ages, and in this study he applies himself far less to written law than to local customs - to the "customary law" in which the constructive genius of the unknown masses has found expression in all times.
+Like the ethnologist he wants to know the genesis of the institution that succeed one another; he follows their evolution through ages, and in this study he applies himself far less to written law than to local customs-to the "customary law" in which the constructive genius of the unknown masses has found expression in all times.
 A wholly new science is being elaborated in this direction and promises to upset established conceptions we learned at school, succeeding in interpreting history in the same manner as natural sciences interpret the phenomena of Nature.

 And, finally, political economy, which was at the beginning a study of the wealth of nations, becomes today a study of the wealth of individuals.
 It cares less to know if such a nation has or has not a large foreign trade; it wants to be assured that bread is not wanting in the peasant's or worker's cottage.
-It knocks at all doors - at that of the palace as well as that of the hovel - and asks the rich as well as the poor: Up to what point are your needs satisfied both for necessaries and luxuries?
+It knocks at all doors-at that of the palace as well as that of the hovel-and asks the rich as well as the poor: Up to what point are your needs satisfied both for necessaries and luxuries?

-And as it discovers that the most pressing needs of ninetenths of each nation are not satisfied, it asks itself the question that a physiologist would ask himself about a plant or an animal: "Which are the means to satisfy the needs of all with the least lose of power?
+And as it discovers that the most pressing needs of nine-tenths of each nation are not satisfied, it asks itself the question that a physiologist would ask himself about a plant or an animal:-" Which are the means to satisfy the needs of all with the least lose of power?
 How can a society guarantee to each, and consequently to all, the greatest sum of satisfaction?"
-It is in this direction that economic science is being transformed; and after having been so long a simple statement of phenomena interpreted in the interest of a rich minority, it tends to become (or rather it elaborates the elements to become) a science in the true sense of the word-a physiology of human societies.
+It is in this direction that economic science is being transformed; and after having been so long a simple statement of phenomena interpreted in the interest of a rich minority, it tends to become (or rather it elaborates the elements to become) a science in the true sense of the word--a physiology of human societies.

-While a new philosophy - a new view of knowledge taken as a whole - is thus being worked out, we may observe that a different conception of society, very different from that which now prevails, is in process of formation.
+While a new philosophy-a new view of knowledge taken as a whole-is thus being worked out, we may observe that a different conception of society, very different from that which now prevails, is in process of formation.
 Under the name of Anarchy, a new interpretation of the past and present life of society arises, giving at the same time a forecast as regards its future, both conceived in the same spirit as the above-mentioned interpretation in natural sciences.
-Anarchy, therefore, appears as a constituent part of the new philosophy, and that is why AnAnd as these ideas are neither the invention of a man nor a group, but result from the whole of the movement of ideas of the time, we can be sure that, whatever comes out of the next revolution, it will not be the dictatorial and centralized Communism which was so much in vogue forty years ago, nor the authoritarian Collectivism to which we were quite recently invited to ally ourselves, and which its advocates dare only defend very feebly at present.
+Anarchy, therefore, appears as a constituent part of the new philosophy, and that is why Anarchists come in contact, on so many points, with the greatest thinkers and poets of the present day.